jenkinsci/libvirt-agent-plugin/README.md

 -   **URI parameter**: by default xen and kvm expose the control API using *system*.
     If, for any reasons, you don't have this default value or need to provide further parameters, you can set those here
--   **Concurrent Slaves Capacity**: If you are running a setup where slaves are being shut down once they are idling and you want to control how many concurrent slave can be run by Jenkins on the particular hypervisor, you can set this threshold here.
+-   **Concurrent Agents Capacity**: If you are running a setup where agents are being shut down once they are idling and you want to control how many concurrent agents can be run by Jenkins on the particular hypervisor, you can set this threshold here.
     Providing 0, the default value, disables the threshold.
-    Please note that a threshold will not fail build jobs, Jenkins will simply reissue the slave commissioning once the hypervisor is again running below its threshold, thus delaying the start up of slaves
+    Please note that a threshold will not fail build jobs, Jenkins will simply reissue the agent commissioning once the hypervisor is again running below its threshold, thus delaying the start up of agents

 The connection to Hypervisor will be done using ssh, so you don't need to setup libvirt, exposing your services on tcp that could be a security hole in your infrastructure.
-Here an example of connection string will be used by Libvirt Slaves Plugin to create a connection with the hypervisor:
+Here an example of connection string will be used by Libvirt Agents Plugin to create a connection with the hypervisor:

      xen+ssh://username@hostname:port/system